 Psalm 37:5 “Commit everything you do to the LORD.
 Trust him, and he will help you.”

-9. So we can share in the sufferings of Christ.
+God allows trials so we can share in the sufferings of Christ.

 1 Peter 4:12-16 Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.
 If you are insulted because of the name of Christ, you are blessed, for the Spirit of glory and of God rests on you.
 If you suffer, it should not be as a murderer or thief or any other kind of criminal, or even as a meddler.
 However, if you suffer as a Christian, do not be ashamed, but praise God that you bear that name.